Managing Health

 Hospital, Medical and Urgent Care

-• Inova Emergency Care.
+Inova Emergency Care.
 Part of the Inova Fairfax Hospital system, the emergency room at the corner of Baron Cameron and Fountain Drive is open 24 hours a day.
+It is not a full-service emergency room.
 (703) 668-8333

-An inpatient rehabilitation facility is a hospital, or part of a hospital, that provides intensive rehabilitation to inpatients.
+An inpatient rehabilitation facility may be a hospital, or part of a hospital or nursing home, that provides intensive rehabilitation to inpatients.
 Many patients with conditions like stroke or brain injury are transferred or admitted to an inpatient rehabilitation facility after a hospital stay.
-Medicare.gov can help you find Medicare-certified inpatient rehabilitation facilities in our area and compare them based on the quality of care they provide.
+Medicare.gov Compare tool can help you find Medicare-certified inpatient rehabilitation facilities in our area and compare them based on the quality of care they provide.
+You may also want to ask friends or relatives about facilities they know of or recommend.

 Other Providers